St. Patrick's Day Cupcakes: Decorating Ideas and DIY Cupcake Wrappers

 - Add the desired amount of green food coloring to a larger bowl and mix well.
 (We used 5 to 6 drops to achieve our green cake batter.)

-- Bake in oven for specified time on package.
+- Bake in the oven for the specified time on the package.
 Let cool 10 minutes in pan.
 Take out and let cool an additional 30 minutes before adding icing.

 What kind of icing tops your baked goodies?